This post is also available in: Deutsch

-Bolognese is usually served with pappardelle or tagliatelle.
+Bolognese is usually served with pappardelle, tagliatelle or spaghetti.
 That being said you can serve it with any type of pasta you like.

-If you don't want to serve bolognese with pasta, I recommend serving it as a topping for a polenta, as a filling for fajitas, or simply with some baked vegetables.
+If you don't feel like pasta, I recommend serving it as a topping for polenta, as a filling for plant-based fajitas, or simply with some baked vegetables.

 Vegan Lentil Bolognese Sauce (Traditional Italian Recipe)